ajosedev/knowledge/notes/20220321122401-diataxis-four-types-of-documentation.md

-# The four types of documentation
+# Diataxis - The four types of documentation

-There are four different types of documentation, each with their own goals and advantages.
+Per the Diataxis model, there are four different types of documentation, each with their own goals and advantages.
 Differentiating these types before writing helps the author how, what, and where to write.
 This should result in better and clearer documentation.

 ## Tutorials
 **Learning-oriented**